kirinmurphy/prompt_engineered/custom_gpts/when_in_roma/README.md

 ## Current Challenges and Next Steps

+- Organization of elements still a little muddy, ensure direct translations show up before the language notes, and additional variations have their corresponding translation also included directly afterwards.
 - Prompt is WAY TOO BIG.
 Exploring implementation of vector database embeddings and offloading of elements of the query away from the system prompt.